loliGothicK/mitama-cpp-result/docs/docs/result/APIs.md

 !!! summary "basic_result&lt;_, T, E&gt; --> O --> basic_result&lt;_, T, F&gt; <br>where O: E -> F"

-    Maps a `result<T, E>` to `result<T, F>` by applying a function to a contained failure value, leaving an success value untouched.
+    Maps a `result<T, E>` to `result<T, F>` by applying a function to a contained err value, leaving an ok value untouched.

-    This function can be used to pass through a successful result while handling an error.
+    This function can be used to pass through an ok result while handling an error.

 !!! note "constraints"